LeidyGil/leidygil.github.io/SQL_English.md

 ```
 Exercise
 We have a table called 'empleados' and another called 'departamentos'.
-Using what we have learned, SELECT all employees along with their corresponding departments, including employees who have not yet been assigned to any department.
+Using what we have learned, select all employees along with their corresponding departments, including employees who have not yet been assigned to any department.
 Both tables have the email column.

 | empleados |               | departamentos |